kubedb/docs/docs/guides/mysql/initialization/gitsync.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Initialization MySQL from a Git Repository
+# Initializing MySQL from a Git Repository
 This guide demonstrates how to use KubeDB to initialize a MySQL database with initialization scripts (.sql, .sh, .js and/or .sql.gz) stored in a public or private Git repository.
 To fetch the repository contents, KubeDB uses a sidecar container called [git-sync](https://github.com/kubernetes/git-sync).
 In this example, we will initialize MySQL using a `.sql` script from the GitHub repository [kubedb/mysql-init-scripts](https://github.com/kubedb/mysql-init-scripts).